 This method is fine when no precision is needed.
-But lets say you want to make a drawing of a clock or a watch or similar.
+But lets say you want to make a drawing of a clock or a watch or something similar.
 There you might want to put one object twelve times in a circle to mark every five minutes and even have another object to indicate every minute sixty times in a circle.
 And to make this a bit more complicated, maybe you want to be able to edit those objects after you have placed them in a circle without having to do everything over again if you need to change.

 This is all very doable in Illustrator.
 I am going to walk you through three different methods and point out some advantages and disadvantages in every one of them.
 In the end I am going to show you a calculator I made to help you make this very precise.